hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Nor envies dancers better than himself;
 >
-> Is not abash'd a former friend to meet,
+> Is not abashed a former friend to meet,
 >
 > Because they knew each other in the Fleet.
 >